single bottom, Diamond & CBN Usage Principals

 1. Optimal Cooling:

-• A low flow rate may result in insufficient cooling, leading to thermal damage to the tool or workpiece, while a high flow rate can cause excessive cooling, leading to thermal shock and potential cracking.
+• check icon A low flow rate may result in insufficient cooling, leading to thermal damage to the tool or workpiece, while a high flow rate can cause excessive cooling, leading to thermal shock and potential cracking.

 2. Effective Lubrication